lipoyang/minIni4Arduino/README.md

 - 8.3 filename only (due to Arduino's SD library)
 - Write functions are slow (due to Arduino's SD and File library)
 - For plain INI file, specify the section as "", not NULL.
-- This library uses std::string, not String class of Arduino.
+- This library uses Arduino's String class istead of std::string.
 - This library is verified to work with GR-ROSE (Renesas RX65N)
 - Case insensitive matching for section / key